chen284y/CTCH310AD/README.md

-# CTCH310AD
-creative technology 310ad school works
+# Creative Technology 310AD school works

+## Description

+This is the official repository for CTCH310AD- Intro to game design and VR

+## List of Files

+1. readme.md
+2. license.txt